Yuval207/Yuval207/README.md

 ## 👨‍💻About Me

-* 🧠 &nbsp;I’m currently getting my hands into Machine learning.
+* 🧠 &nbsp; I’m currently getting my hands into Machine learning.
-* 🧠 &nbsp;Also struggling to learn Data Structures.
+* 🧠 &nbsp; Also struggling to learn Data Structures.

 ---